 It is from this perspective – the perspective of the content creator – that we’re exploring titles.
 Not titles that primarily attract readers but rather, titles that attract writers.
 At Fixate, we call these, “working titles.”
 I.e, titles that work well at the early stage of the content creation process.
 Often, the working title survives and turns out to be the final title.
 But not always.

 Titles That Inspire

-We won’t belabor the point that titles can be powerful and are important to attract readers or viewers or consumers of any stripe.
+We won’t belabor the point that titles can be powerful and are important to attract readers, viewers, or consumers of any stripe.
 We do want to emphasize, though, that titles are critical to your content creation and topic curation strategies.

 It’s one thing if you’re writing a title to get your own creative juices flowing.
 But what if you need to inspire the creativity of a third party who will write the content for you?
 (This is the unique perspective we mentioned earlier.)
 That puts a little more pressure on you, but it’s the kind of pressure that ultimately improves the overall process, as well as the outcome.
 It’s not the magnitude of pressure required to crystalize carbon atoms into diamonds, but we think the metaphor applies.

 Cutting to the chase, if your initial title attracts a writer who is inspired to read your thesis statement and then produce written content that gives vibrant life to your concept, you do in fact hold a gem in the end.

 Up until now, we’ve talked about titles almost as emotional levers — attraction, inspiration, value (who doesn’t value diamonds?).
 In the business of content marketing, though, you can’t ignore the usefulness of titles as a tool.
 Titles are a tangible element and a step in a replicable process.